-Callingwood Dental Health Centre offers dental implants in West Edmonton for patients who are missing a tooth or several teeth.
+Callingwood Dental Health Centre and Suites offers dental implants in West Edmonton for patients who are missing a tooth or several teeth.
 A dental implant is a titanium implant that is placed into your jawbone and is therefore a permanent fixture.
 An implant is biocompatible, lightweight and strong enough to function like a natural tooth.
 Types of dental implant treatments include single-tooth implants, multiple-teeth implants, and implant-supported dentures.

 Dr. Linda Xie is very experienced in handling dental implant procedures at our office.
 She received extensive training at the Misch Implant Institute Surgical Program and the University of Michigan Advanced Periodontal and Implant Surgical Program.
 She is also a member of the International Congress of Oral Implantologists.